starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Pointers
 --------

-A pointer is used to signify the address of the first byte in memory of an element.
-A statement or function may define some expression in terms of a pointer, which occupies a single memory slot.
+A pointer is used to signify the address of the first field element in memory of an element.
-For example, an expression defined by a pointer represents a memory address.
+The pointer can be used to access the element in an efficient manner.
+For example, a function may accept a pointer as an argument, and then access the element at the address of the pointer.
 The following example shows how to use this type of expression to access a tuple element:

-.. tested-code:: cairo pointer
+.. tested-code:: cairo syntax_pointer

     from starkware.cairo.common.registers import get_fp_and_pc

-    # foo accepts a pointer called my_tuple
+    # Accepts a pointer called my_tuple.
     func foo(my_tuple : felt*):
-        # 'my_tuple' points to the 'numbers' tuple
+        # 'my_tuple' points to the 'numbers' tuple.
         let a = my_tuple[1]  # a = 2
         return ()
     end

     func main():
         alloc_locals
+        # Reveal 'fp' to the compiler.
-        let (__fp__, _) = get_fp_and_pc()  # Reveal 'fp' to the compiler
+        let (__fp__, _) = get_fp_and_pc()
+        # Define tuple.
-        local numbers : (felt, felt, felt) = (1, 2, 3)  # Define tuple
+        local numbers : (felt, felt, felt) = (1, 2, 3)
-        foo(&numbers)  # Send the address of the 'numbers' tuple return ()
+        # Send the address of the 'numbers' tuple.
+        foo(&numbers)
+        return ()
     end